fcostin/eve_space_trucker/README.markdown

 There are three phases : data import, construction of the trade route graph, and finally searching the trade route graph to determine the best sequence of trades.

-1. Data Import
+*   Data Import
-    a.
-Read in the graph of solar systems, and their connectivity via jump gates.
+    1. Read in the graph of solar systems, and their connectivity via jump gates.
 This defines the topology of the universe we're going to trade in.
-    b.
-Discard solar systems and jumps with low security ratings.
+    2. Discard solar systems and jumps with low security ratings.
 This prevents the planner from suggesting shortcuts through bad neighbourhoods where our industrial ship would be an easy target for pirates.
 This adjusts the initial topology.
-    c.
-Read in the database of item types.
+    3. Read in the database of item types.
 This defines the volume of every commodity we may consider trading.
 It is important to consider the volume of cargo when trading since even pretend internet spaceships have limited cargo capacity.
-    d.
-Now we read in 1 or more files of exported market data.
+    4. Now we read in 1 or more files of exported market data.
 Each market data file lists the buy and sell orders for a single commodity in a single region.
 A region is a subset of solar systems.
 This data populates a market database.
-2. Construction of trade route graph
+*   Construction of trade route graph
-    a.
-We loop over each commodity that has both buy and sell orders, and compute the profit per jump, and the profit per (jump * item), where the number of jumps is determined by finding the distance of a shortest path from the location of the sell order to the location of the buy order.
+    1. We loop over each commodity that has both buy and sell orders, and compute the profit per jump, and the profit per (jump * item), where the number of jumps is determined by finding the distance of a shortest path from the location of the sell order to the location of the buy order.
-    b.
-To reduce the number of routes, routes that have poor profit per jump or profit per (jump * item) are discarded.
+    2. To reduce the number of routes, routes that have poor profit per jump or profit per (jump * item) are discarded.
-    c.
-We end up with a graph of viable trade routes between pairs of systems.
+    3. We end up with a graph of viable trade routes between pairs of systems.
         Each trade route stores information about the buy and sell prices, quantity and volume of cargo, and distance.
-3. Trade route planning
+*   Trade route planning
-    a.
-Parses input parameters for the initial capital, cargo capacity, starting system, and planning time horizon (measured in number of jumps).
+    1. Parses input parameters for the initial capital, cargo capacity, starting system, and planning time horizon (measured in number of jumps).
-    b.
-We search over the graph of trade routes using A*.
+    2. We search over the graph of trade routes using A*.
 A* is usually used in pathfinding, where the idea is to expand paths in increasing order of a lower bound on the total path length from the start location to some goal location.
 The difference here is that instead of minimising distance, we try to maximise net profit / net jumps.
 So we expand trade routes in decreasing order of an upper bound on the total profit.
-    c.
-When searching, the planner has to ensure that the market database is consistent with the history of trades already performed for the current trade route under consideration.
+    3. When searching, the planner has to ensure that the market database is consistent with the history of trades already performed for the current trade route under consideration.
 Changes to the state of the market resulting from buying and selling commodities earlier in the trade route have to be tracked as part of the state when planning.
-    d.
-After finding the best route, the sequence of actions required to carry out the route is displayed.
+    4. After finding the best route, the sequence of actions required to carry out the route is displayed.